jonathan-scholbach/gutenberg2epub/README.md

 # Bug Reporting

 This tool is just a prototype.
 It has not been tested thoroughly against different special cases of books that might occur on Projekt Gutenberg.
+There might be books formatted in a different way, which the tool does not process correctly.
 If you find a bug, feel free to file an issue in the issues section of the GitHub repository.
+When doing so, please add the link to the book you wanted to fetch in the issue's description.